 INSERTprivilege can execute the

-INSERTSQL statement on the tables and columns that are specified in the
+INSERTSQL statement on the tables that are specified in the

 The following DDL statements grant